pkiel/notebook/_posts/2022-06-28-LangdonSkeletonAnalysis.md

 different thresholds is nearly uniform, suggesting that the driving force is not the difference in densities of each material (as shown above in the normal data and backed with theory), but rather the standardizing metric.
-Furher, the differences reflect the boxplot above showing the difference in number of days
+Further, the differences reflect the reciprocal of the boxplot above, underscoring the difference in number of days is driving the observed differences.

 I conclude that standardizing to the number of days in treatment is not an appropriate metric.